wanghaisheng/responsive-landing-page-starter/content/blog/en/pushing-on-a-retrospective-of-q1-2022-at-vonage.md

 ## Looking Ahead…

 We’ve had a great start to the year, so now we’re looking at where we go next.
-Our Developer Relations team are looking to release more integrations to use Vonage APIs with more of your trusted/favourite libraries and frameworks (for example, the [newly released WordPress 2FA Plugin](https://en-gb.wordpress.org/plugins/vonage-2fa/)) so we’ll keep you posted as we roll them out.
+Our Developer Relations team is looking to release more integrations to use Vonage APIs with more of your trusted/favourite libraries and frameworks (for example, the [newly released WordPress 2FA Plugin](https://en-gb.wordpress.org/plugins/vonage-2fa/)) so we’ll keep you posted as we roll them out.

 Want to chat with us?
 We’re on the road!
 You can catch at many events during the next Quarter, including: